 If you don’t yet have one, 2015 is the year you should focus on it.
 CRM has many benefits, especially for sales reps.
 Not only does CRM track demographic information about prospects, it also tracks consumer behaviours.
 You can see which web pages prospects visit, the stage they are presently at in the buying cycle, and the content they are interested in.
 Prospect tracking allows sales reps to tailor their sales pitches and calls to prospective clients’ unique needs.

 CRM also enables lead nurturing, where relevant content is ‘drip-fed’ to leads at appropriate times.
-All communication from a CRM system comes across as personalized, one-on-one follow-ups.
+All communication from a CRM system comes across as personalised, one-on-one follow-ups.
 A system like this helps to put all lead and prospect information in one place.
-It’s even better when synched with a marketing automation platform (which links with the trend of integrating sales and marketing).
+It’s even better when synced with a marketing automation platform (which links with the trend of integrating sales and marketing).
 Alongside this, the real-time tracking that CRM provides makes it easy to complete an action at the exact time that it is needed.
 This improves productivity and lessens the risk of losing valuable prospects.

 While it is true that sometimes predictions and sales trends don’t matter in the long run, and you simply have to do what works for your company – it can be beneficial to keep an eye on what the experts are predicting and then using what you believe can add value to your processes.